team-swordfish/LessMistakes/ReadME.md

 Langage
 -------
 The english language is very complicated.
-So is git repos.
+And so is git repos.

 Standardization is important, no compromisations are allowed.
 Mixing of internationalizations should be harmonised.